jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Image-Service-Guide/Getting-Started-1.md

-# Quickly use image service
+# Quickly Use Image Service

-You can use object storage service console picture processing style to quickly use the OSS picture service.
+You can use Object Storage Service console picture processing style to quickly use the OSS picture service.

 ## Create Image Style